 After a while, however, you’ll typically get used to positioning your front foot behind the front truck for pushing, resulting in better stability – although the Swelltech does remain much more turny.

 Some riders still enjoy cruising on their Swelltech Surfskate, but use big large drawn-out pumps for picking up and maintaining speed.
 Riders often enjoy riding Swelltech surfskates on declines.

 Carver skateboards (both C7 and CX) are more stable than the Surfskate overall, and typically a better option for covering longer distances.
 They are also easier for beginners to learn on compared to Swelltech due to stability.

 True performance shortboard surf feeling is where the Swelltech Surfskate generally shines compared to Carver.
 As mentioned, the Swelltech front truck allows full free movement of the front of the board, while the stable rear truck anchors the back of the board like fins on a surfboard.

 The free-moving front truck gives the Swelltech Surfskate much more lean, resulting in a body position similar to surfing or snowboarding when edging hard.

-So while Carver boards (both C7 and CX) are more beginner-friendly and stable, the Swelltech Surfskate often takes longer to get comfortable with but then offers great rewards in terms of close surf simulation once you learn the tolerances.
+So while Carver boards (both C7 and CX) are more beginner-friendly and stable, the Swelltech Surfskate often takes longer to get comfortable on for non-surfers, but then offers great rewards in terms of close surf simulation once you learn the tolerances.

 So if your goal is to whip the board around and do extreme surf maneuvers like riding out of turns backward, with practice you can achieve that on a Swelltech Surfskate.
 That’s why some riders, after trying a Surfskate, never go back to Carver.